-Educate YourselfRead, read, read, and read some more.
-Use the library here at About.com Smoking Cessation to learn as much as you can about nicotine addiction and how it affects your body.
-From what to expect when you quit smoking, to ways to deal with recovery, education is a vital part of a successful quit program.
-It forces us to take the blinders off - most smokers avoid reading and thinking too much about the dangers of what they're doing.
-It's called denial, and the sooner you remove it, the quicker you'll be on the road to recovery.
+From what to expect when you quit smoking, to what smoking does to our health, education is a vital part of a successful quit program.
+It forces us to take the blinders off.
+Most smokers navigate around the details of smoking-related dangers whenever possible.
+It's called smoker's denial, and the sooner you remove those blinders and start looking at this addiction straight on, the quicker you'll be on the road to recovery.